A dreamy stay at Under Canvas, a beautiful glamping resort in “Big Sky Country”

-Glamping in Yellowstone at Under Canvas is pricey.
+Glamping with Yellowstone at Under Canvas is pricey.
 If you are on a budget, this is probably not the place.
 I would call this a bucket-list holiday: if national park glamping is on your bucket list then I would say Under Canvas is a wonderful place for this special splurge.
 The setting is gorgeous, the tents are well-appointed, and the food is good.
 I also thought the service, by mostly young-adult staff was friendly and attentive.
 And they have some nice extra touches like complimentary s’mores – especially good for families.
 And being able to splash around and fish in the river is a huge plus in the hot summer months.

 I should add, that since it was 2020, some activities were limited, so I imagine it would be even better normally.

-To me what was most appealing about glamping in Yellowstone was what I most love about the U.S west, the vast openness of the landscape.
+To me what was most appealing about glamping in Yellowstone, and Under Canvas, was what I most love about the U.S west, the vast openness of the landscape.
 From a tent set in this open mountain valley, the scale of it all is truly striking.
 I could have sat a very long time on that tent deck, watching the swallows swoop in and out of the tall grass, feeling the warm mountain breeze.
 It made my trip to one of America’s most amazing wild places, that much more special.

 More U.S. West: Wyoming & Utah